 - Next Steps

-- Automated: Use an automated process to create the file by exporting your data from a database; then transform that data to a CDF-compliant catalog file.
+Use an automated process to create the file by developing programmatic scripts that pull the information from your database and transform the data to a CDF-compliant catalog file.

 An Example Catalog File